-Central costs comprise back office operations including property, legal, finance, IT, communications, HR and board costs, in both Melbourne and London.
-This year, we have highlighted fewer of our central costs as being once-off or unusual, on the basis that we expect some of these costs, around staff engaged on acquisition activity for instance, to be a regular feature of the group.
+Central costs comprise back office operations including property, legal, finance, IT, communications, HR and board costs in London.
+There have been a number of non-recurring items incurred in the year as part of a rationalisation exercise to reduce central costs, and which will provide benefits in the coming year.
+Additional costs, around staff engaged on acquisitions or disposals, may also be incurred when such activity takes place.